franciscoengenheiro/concurrent-problem-sets/README.md

-Since we are using coroutines, the extension functions were wrapped in a [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) block, which is sensitive to coroutine cancellation, so that the coroutine can be suspended until the **asynchronous I/O operation** is completed, and then **explicitly resume** inside the callback, with its result or exception that eventually occurred.
+Since we are using coroutines, the extension functions were wrapped in a [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) block, which is sensitive to coroutine cancellation.
+This way, the coroutine can be suspended until the **asynchronous I/O operation** is completed, and then **explicitly resume** inside the callback, with its result or exception that eventually occurred.

-##### Public interface
+### Public interface

 ```kotlin
 @Throws(CancellationException::class)